-- (i) In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under The Employees' Provident Funds and Miscellaneous Provisions Act, 1952.
-The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods. - (ii) During the year ended 31 March 2023, the Company has received notice under Section 148 of the Income Tax Act, 1961 for financial year 2017-18 on grounds of escaped assessment.
-The same is pending for disposal.
-The management is of the view that based on the merits of the arguments put forward and facts of this case, the outcome is likely to be in the favour of the Company and no provision is required to be created in the books. - iii) The Company has given bank guarantee amounting to INR 90.00 against credit facility availed by fellow subsidiaries (Ascent Hotels Private Limited and SAMHI Hotels (Ahmedabad) Private Limited).
+- a.
+In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under The Employees' Provident Funds And Miscellaneous Provision Act, 1952.
+The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods. - b.
+During the year ended 31 March 2021, the Company had received a notice under Section 148 of the Income-tax Act, 1961 for assessment year 2016-17 on grounds of escaped assessment.
+During the year ended 31 March 2022, the Company has received favourable order in respect of this notice. - c.
+During the year ended 31 March 2021, the Company had received a notice under Chapter V of the Finance Act, 1994 for the period 2014-15 to 2017-18 (upto June 2017) on grounds of excess availment of CENVAT credit and short payment of service tax involving an amount of INR 89.30 along with interest under Section 75 of the Finance Act, 1994 along with equal penalty under Rule 15 of the Cenvat Credit Rules, 2004 and Section 78 of the Finance Act, 1994.
+The Company has filed a written submission denying all allegations made in the notice before the Commissioner of Goods & Services Tax (Appeals) which is pending for disposal.
+The management is of the view that based on the merits of the arguments put forward and facts of this case, the outcome is likely to be in the favour of the Company and no provision is required to be created in the books.

-32 Operating Segments
+35 Operating Segments